-Except during the passing of classes, a student in the hall must have a pass.
-When a student wishes to be excused from a room to go elsewhere in the building, he/she obtains a pass signed by the teacher and then goes directly to where the pass designates.
+Except during the passing of classes, a student in the hall must have a pass to go anywhere with the exception of the restroom.
+Students using the restroom during class must sign out in the classroom before leaving and sign back in when they return to class.

 In order for a student to go to another room for any reason, he/she must first obtain a pass from the teacher whom he/she wishes to see.
-Students placed in a study hall must obtain a subject pass from a teacher in order to be permitted to use the IMC during their study hall periods.
+Students placed in a study hall must obtain a subject pass from a teacher in order to be permitted to use the library during their study hall periods.

-Students may sign out of study hall to go to the restroom or library.
-Students must have a pass to leave study hall and go see a teacher.
+Students must have a pass to leave study hall to go see a teacher.
 Students should sign out identifying their name, the date, the class period, and their destination.
 Sign-out records will be carefully maintained by the teacher.